 Big employers often recruit for internship and graduate programmes at the same time and may use similar processes.
 Applying for internships can help you gear up for graduate job applications and give you experience of application forms, phone interviews and assessment centres.
 The deadlines for many internship programmes fall in January or February, but some are as early as October and new opportunities may appear later in the year.

 The best way to make sure you don’t miss out on applying for any internship schemes that are relevant to your career interests is to sign up for updates from targetjobs.co.uk and complete your profile as fully as possible, so we can tailor the information we flag up to you.
 We also publish regular reminders listing deadlines that are coming up the following week.

 Internships can lead directly into a place on a graduate training scheme and give you a big leg up in your graduate job hunt.
-A 2013 survey by the Association of Graduate Recruiters, which represents many of the big graduate recruiters, found that nearly a third of its members recruited up to 20% of their graduate intake from internships.
+A 2014 survey by the Association of Graduate Recruiters, which represents many of the big graduate recruiters, found that just under a third of its members recruited up to 20% of their graduate intake from internships.

 Internships are an opportunity for you to find out what it is like working for the employer and to experience the type of career that interests you.
 Many internships involve rotations, so you can find out about different roles within the department and the organisation as a whole, and identify which path you wish to pursue.
 Internships with big graduate recruiters are often well paid, so there can be a financial reward too.

 An internship will develop your skills and give you concrete examples of your competencies that you can use in your graduate job applications.
 Even if you decide that the kind of work you do during your internship is ultimately not for you, the experience will help you to clarify what you want out of professional life, giving you a much better chance of finding fulfilment in your chosen career.
 It’s much better to change direction at this stage than to have a change of heart once you’ve actually started work.